Dentures: Care

 Daily cleaning of dentures is recommended.
 Plaque and tartar can build up on false teeth, just as they do on natural teeth.
 Cleaning can be done using chemical or mechanical denture cleaners.
-Dentures should not be worn continuously, but rather left out of the mouth during sleep.
-This is to give the tissues a chance to recover, and wearing dentures at night is likened to sleeping in shoes.
-The main risk is development of fungal infection, especially denture-related stomatitis.
-Dentures should also be removed while smoking, as the heat can damage the denture acrylic and overheated acrylic can burn the soft tissues.
+Dentures should not be worn continuously, but rather taken out of the mouth during sleep.
+This is to give the tissues a chance to recover: wearing dentures at night is likened to sleeping in shoes.
+The main risk is the development of fungal infections, especially denture-related stomatitis.
+Dentures should also be removed while smoking, as the heat can damage the denture acrylic, and overheated acrylic can burn the soft tissues.

-Deposits such as microbial plaque, calculus and food debris can accumulate on the dentures, which may lead to issues such as angular stomatitis, denture stomatitis, undesirable odours and tastes as well as staining.
-The deposits can also quicken the rate at which some of the denture materials wear down.
+Deposits such as microbial plaque, calculus and food debris can accumulate on the dentures, which may lead to issues such as angular stomatitis, denture stomatitis, undesirable odors and tastes as well as staining.
+These deposits can also quicken the degradation of some of the denture materials.
 Due to the presence of these deposits, there is an increased risk of the denture wearer and other people around them developing a systemic disease by organisms such as methicillin-resistant Staphylococcus aureus (MRSA), but research shows that denture cleaners are effective against MRSA.
 Therefore, denture cleaning is imperative for the overall health of the denture wearers as well as for the health of people they come into contact with.

 Brushing

-After receiving dentures, the patient should brush them often with soap, water and a soft nylon tooth brush which has a small head, as this will enable the brush to reach into all the areas of the denture surface.
-The bristles need to be soft in order for them to easily conform to the contours of the dentures for adequate cleaning, whereas stiff bristles will not be able to conform very well and are likely to cause abrasion of the denture acrylic resin.
-If a patient finds it difficult to utilise a toothbrush e.g. patients with arthritis, a brush with easy grip modifications can be used.
+After receiving dentures, the patient should brush them often with soap, water and a soft nylon toothbrush which has a small head, as this will enable the brush to reach into all the areas of the denture surface.
+The bristles must be soft in order for them to easily conform to the contours of the dentures for adequate cleaning: stiff bristles will not conform well and are likely to cause abrasion of the denture acrylic resin.
+If a patient finds it difficult to utilize a toothbrush, e.g. a patient with arthritis, a brush with easy-grip modifications may be used.

-Disclosing solutions can be used at home to make the less obvious plaque deposits more visible to ensure thorough cleaning of plaque.
-Food dyes can be utilised as a disclosing solution when used correctly.
+Disclosing solutions can be used at home to make less obvious plaque deposits more visible to ensure thorough cleaning of plaque.
+Food dyes can be utilized as a disclosing solution when used correctly.

 Instead of brushing their dentures with soap and water, patients can use pastes designed for dentures or conventional toothpaste to clean their dentures.
-However, the American Dental Association advises against using toothpaste since it can be too harsh for cleaning dentures.
+However, the American Dental Association advises against using toothpaste as it can be too harsh for cleaning dentures.